mindspore-ai/docs/docs/mindspore/source_en/migration_guide/model_development/model_and_cell.md

 Sometimes, MindSpore does not support some processing and needs to use some third-party library methods.
 However, we do not want to truncate the network gradient.
 In this case, what should we do?
 This section describes how to customize backward network construction to avoid this problem in `PYNATIVE_MODE`.

-In the following scenario, a value greater than 0.5 needs to be randomly selected, and the shape of each batch is fixed to `max_num`.
+Assuming that a value greater than 0.5 needs to be randomly selected, and the shape of each batch is fixed to `max_num`.
 However, the random put-back operation is not supported by MindSpore APIs.
 In this case, NumPy is used for computation in `PYNATIVE_MODE`, and then a gradient propagation process is constructed.
+The sample code is as follows:

 ```python
 import numpy as np